Clongriffin: Modern history

 Until 2003, most of the lands on which Clongriffin is being built were farmland.
 In July of the same year Dublin City Council granted planning permission for a mixed-use development to be called "Clongriffin at Grange Road, Donaghmede" now forming part of the Northern Fringe Development (from Clongriffin to Belmayne).

 Management plans were completed in 2004 and the development, comprising houses and apartments, started in 2005 and was planned to have educational, retail and service facilities, including a multi-screen cinema.
 Clongriffin was part of the Northern Fringe Development (along with Belmayne in Balgriffin and estates on the former Baldoyle Racecourse and in northern Coolock) and was approved by the local authorities to provide new accommodation for Dublin on green belt land, and was to complete the development of north Donaghmede.
-Clongriffin's early component developments comprised Grange Lodge, Beau Park, Station Point and Marrsfield.
-Nearby, but across the main Dongaghmede-Portmarnock road, was the Priory Hall development.
+Clongriffin's early component developments comprised Grange Lodge, Beau Park, Station Point, Marrsfield, Parkside, and Belltree.
+Nearby, but across the main Donaghmede-Portmarnock road, was the Priory Hall development.

 For further history and general notes, see also the Donaghmede and Baldoyle articles.

 Provision of services

-No area of the estate has yet been taken in charge by Dublin City Council and the Council maintains that it has made no commitment in this respect.
-Nevertheless, the Council, working with a private management company, perform refuse collection.
+No area of the estate has yet been taken in charge by Dublin City Council and the council maintains that it has made no commitment in this respect.
+Nevertheless, the council, working with a private management company, perform refuse collection.
 However, the local community have been told that Irish Rail requested that Dublin City Council take Main Street in charge before the opening of the railway station.